PythonCHB/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

 What should be tested?
 ----------------------

 The percentage of code which gets run in a test is known as the "coverage".

+**100% coverage is neither necessary nor sufficient**

 100% coverage is an ideal to strive for.
-But the decision on when and what to test should take into account the volatility of the project.
+But the decision on when and what to test should take into account the volatility of the project, and the difficulty of testing some edge cases / error conditions.

-**NOTE** Even if every line of code is run during tests (100% coverage), they may not be comprehensive!
+**NOTE** Even if every line of code is run during tests (100% coverage), they *will not* be comprehensive!
 It is very hard to anticipate every weird input some code may get.

 Unit Testing tools